apache/couchdb/src/fauxton/readme.md

 ### Dev Server
 Using the dev server is the easiest way to use fauxton, specially when developing for it.
-Copy or symlink the `settings.json.default` (or the `settings.json.dev` file if you'd like to see the `styletests` addon).
+Copy or symlink the `settings.json.default` file if you'd like to see the `styletests` addon).

 And then...